LeenZebdeh/LeenZebdeh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: ML graduate student @ University of Alberta <br> Edmonton, AB, Canada
+subtitle: Master's Student @ University of Alberta <br> Edmonton, AB, Canada

 profile:
   align: right
-  image: prof_pic.jpg
+  #image: prof_pic.jpg
   image_circular: false # crops the image to make it circular

 news: false # includes a list of news items